BlueKittyMeow/Emil/brainstorming/character-development.md

 ## Collection's Ultimate Fate

+This will likely be out of their hands, the authorities and the University will likely have the final say.

 ### Ethical Dilemma
 - After Protégé's death, Felix and Emil must decide:
   - Transfer to university (preservation of knowledge)